#{ServerName}

 Luskentyre, Isle of Harris

-If quarantine laws make it too difficult to fly your pooch to Hawaii or Bora Bora, this iconic, wild, unspoilt beach in the Outer Hebrides may be the closest you will get to a tropical island.
-Green rounded hills dotted with pink rock, and creamy white sands stretching out to sparkling aquamarine seas meet golden eagles swooping down the slope of Ben Luskentyre.
+This iconic, wild and unspoilt beach in the Outer Hebrides may be the closest you will get to a tropical island.
+Green hills dotted with pink rocks, and creamy white sand stretching out to sparkling seas combine with golden eagles swooping down the slope of Ben Luskentyre.

-You will both feel a sense of tranquillity and light as you relax away from the crowds at other beaches.
-Take refuge in the sand dunes where you can spot birds to photograph, including long-tailed ducks, red-breasted mergansers, and oystercatchers – your dog will be kept busy with their nose down one or two of the many rabbit holes.
-There are so many dog-friendly beaches in Scotland, we've written a guide.
+You will both feel a sense of tranquillity as you relax away from the crowds at other beaches.
+Take refuge in the dunes where you can spot birds to photograph, including long-tailed ducks, red-breasted mergansers, and oystercatchers – your dog will be kept busy with their nose down the many rabbit holes.
+There are so many dog-friendly beaches in Scotland, that we've written a guide.

 Good to know

-- In addition: Toilets, nearby free parking, boat trips available
+• In addition: WCs, free parking and boat trips are available

 Dog-friendly beaches on the South Coast